Rumpunzel/rpg-thingy/rules/gear.md

 ##### Ranged

 This asset also has the _Reach_ property.
 When you create a [Boon](/character#boons) with Maneuver, it becomes [enduring](/character#enduring-boons--banes).

 ##### Reach

 When testing Maneuver, add **1** + this asset's masterpiece rating as dice to your roll.
 When defending, if you are affected by a boon created with Maneuver, you may do the following:
-- you may force the attackers to attack with Maneuver instead of Fight,
+- you may force the attackers to attack with Maneuver instead of Fight
-- you may defend with Maneuver instead of Fight,
+- you may defend with Maneuver instead of Fight

 ##### Tactical